huangzehao/caffe-vdsr/README.md

 ## Different from original paper
 Because of the limitation of hardware conditions, I didn't do complete training.
-So there are some differences between this implementation and original paper.
+So there are some differences between this implementation ("VDSR_170000.mat") and original paper ("VDSR_Official.mat").
 ### Training Dataset
 This implementation: 91 images (with data augumentation and only factor 2)